Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: One-Scalar-Loop Divergence via Matching to the Electroweak Chiral Lagrangian

-As explained in section \ref{so6goldstone}, it is not possible to get rid of derivative interactions of the two scalars.
-To extract the divergences caused by the Higgs sector of the model we perform a matching to the electroweak chiral Lagrangian with two scalars.
-We showed in our previous work how to renormalize scalar kinetic terms with any number of fields \cite{lindnermuzakka2022}.
-To this end we have to transform the kinetic part of the Lagrangian with field redefinitions.
+As explained in Section \ref{so6goldstone}, it is not possible to get rid of derivative interactions of the two scalars.
+In order to extract the divergences caused by the Higgs sector of the model we perform a matching to the electroweak chiral Lagrangian with two scalars.
+We showed in our previous work how to renormalize scalar kinetic terms with two and any number of fields \cite{lindnermuzakka2022}.
+To this end we have to transform the kinetic part of the Lagrangian by means of field redefinitions.
 The case of the $SO(6)/SO(5)$ CHM serves as an exemplary theory to make use of our method for two scalar singlet fields.

 First, we set up the most general form of a kinetic term for two scalar fields:

 When attempting to renormalize this form via the background field method directly, it leads to kinetic mixing of quantum fluctuations.
 This leads to a differential operator $ \Delta $ with $ \partial^2 $-operators in the off-diagonal elements in contrast to the desired form given in \eqref{eqn:diffopx}.
 We need matrix field redefinitions to obtain a properly defined differential operator. \if false We can rewrite \eqref{eqn:generalkinetictwoscalar} as